 It is a great place to entertain the kids with plenty to do while you relax in the endless sunshine.
 Dicky Beach is around 3Kms from the centre of Caloundra or you can walk there via the coastal walkway.

-Book your Caloundra Accommodation with us here today at Monaco Resort CLICK HERE
+Book your Caloundra Accommodation with us here today at Monaco Apartments CLICK HERE